abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

 ..  only:: draft

-    We describe the job-shop problem and the benchmark data.
+    We describe the job-shop problem, a first model and the benchmark data.
+The job-shop problem belongs to the intractable problems (:math:`\in` NP).
+Only few very special cases can be solved in polynomial time (see for instance [Garey1976]_ and [Kis2002]_).

+..
+[Garey1976] Garey, M. R., Johnson, D. S. and Sethi, R., *The complexity of flowshop and jobshop scheduling*,
+    Mathematics of Operations Research, volume 1, pp 117-129, 1976.

+..
+[Kis2002] Kis, T., *On the complexity of non-preemptive shop scheduling with two jobs*, Computing, volume 69, nbr 1, pp 37-49,
+    2002.

 Description of the problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..  only:: draft

     In the classical job-shop problem there are :math:`n` jobs that must be processed on :math:`m` machines.
-    Each job consists of a sequence of different tasks.
+    Each job consists of a sequence of different tasks [#tasks_operations]_.
 Each task needs to be processed during an uninterrupted period of time on a given machine.

+    ..  [#tasks_operations] Tasks are also called *operations*.

     To distinguish the different tasks each job is made of, we use a two index notation. :math:`a_{ij}` denotes the :math:`i^\textrm{th}` task of job :math:`j`.